lilyanna27/FreshAI/README.md

 If we could go back, we'd spend more time aligning our team’s code early on to avoid integration issues later.
 Still, the experience taught us how to build, test and refine a user-centered AI product.

-SEEDS-2025 equipped us with practical skills in AI agent’s prompt engineering, LangChain, and human-centered design.
+SEEDS-2025 equipped us with practical skills in AI agent’s prompt engineering, human-centered design, and more.
 It transformed how we approach problem solving and gave us tools to keep building beyond the program.